Confederal militias: The columns

-Origin of the column as a popular combat formation

-The Castilian guerrillas of the War of Spanish Succession (1701 - 1715) and the guerrilla war on the Portuguese-Extremadura border between 1641 and 1668 were able be early examples of the use of columns in armed conflict.
+The Castilian guerrillas of the War of Spanish Succession (1701–1715) and the guerrilla war on the Portuguese-Extremadura border between 1641 and 1668 were able be early examples of the use of columns in armed conflict.
 During the Spanish War of Independence columns were formed as conglomerates grouping together various regular military or civilian forces and services on a modest scale.
 The columns, due to their mobility and autonomy, constituted a basic form of organization for the guerrilla war.
-The national militia used them extensively throughout the 19th century.

-In the Spanish Civil War, irregular military formations formed by armed volunteers mixed in with soldiers and other members of the state security forces.
-This situation occurred on both sides.
-For example, in the Nationalist faction the Requetes, Falangists and the military all formed into columns until mid-September when they were reorganized into battalions and brigades.

-In the Republican faction militias are also formed from the first days of the civil war.
-For example, in Asturias, militant socialists formed the Asturian Miners Column on July 18, in order to counter the coup in Madrid.
-However, when he reached Benavente, Zamora, he turned around when news was received that the military, under the command of Antonio Aranda Mata, had revolted in Oviedo.
-In Huelva, the Riotinto Mining Column tried to quell the uprising in Seville, but it was betrayed by the Civil Guard which ambushed them in Camas.

-Another column with similar luck would be the one organized in Valencia at the behest of the republic's Delegated Government Board, at that moment in a power dispute with the UGT-CNT's Popular Executive Committee, which had governed Valencia in the days after the uprising.
+One column organized in Valencia at the behest of the republic's Delegated Government Board, at that moment in a power dispute with the UGT-CNT's Popular Executive Committee, which had governed Valencia in the days after the uprising.
 The board ignored the warnings of the UGT and CNT and sent a column of about 500 civil guards and about 200 volunteer militiamen to Teruel.
 When they neared the city, the civil guard executed the militiamen and defected to the Nationalists, establishing a military base in Teruel during the first days of the war.

-For the liberation of Albacete from control by the nationalist civil guard, two columns of soldiers, assault guards and militiamen from Alicante, Cartagena and Murcia quickly took Almansa and Hellín.
-Throughout their journey, they were joined by militiamen that had fled from the towns controlled by the nationalists.
-On the morning of July 25 they converged near Albacete and faced the rebels, liberating the city at dusk.

-In the chaos of the first days of war, on 21 July a column was sent to Vitoria by the nationalist military authorities at Donostia.
-But, the column received news of the uprising of the Donostia garrison in Mondragón.
-Given the situation, the column's commander Pérez Garmendia decided to suspend the advance on the Alava capital and returned to Eibar with 30 civil guards and an ensign.
-The provincial authorities were concentrated in the town with the civil governor in charge.